bodrick/awesome/README.md

 ## PHP

 *   [printfuck/xExtension-Readable](https://github.com/printfuck/xExtension-Readable) - A FreshRSS extension to fetch article content with Readability or Mercury
-*   [Joedmin/xExtension-readeck-button](https://github.com/Joedmin/xExtension-readeck-button) - Add FreshRSS articles to Readeck with one simple button click or a keyboard shortcut.
 *   [heussd/fivefilters-full-text-rss-docker](https://github.com/heussd/fivefilters-full-text-rss-docker) - Retrieves the full-text of individual Web pages or entire RSS feeds - Unofficial Docker image for fivefilters' Full-Text RSS service
 *   [FreshRSS/Extensions](https://github.com/FreshRSS/Extensions) - A repository containing all the official FreshRSS extensions
 *   [SimpleHomelab/Deployrr](https://github.com/SimpleHomelab/Deployrr) - Deployarr automates Homelab setup using Docker and Docker Compose.
 Below you will find more information its features and what it can/cannot do.